felipelmota/felipelmota/README.md

 # 👋 Hello!
 Welcome to my GitHub profile.

 ## About
 My name is Felipe Mota!
-Glad to have you here.
 I am a software developer with a proven track record of helping tech companies grow.
 I have played a crucial role in contributing to the success of various companies by delivering high-quality software solutions.

-### Expertise in:
+### Experince in:

 ✔️ Backend applications based on Ruby on Rails, Java, and Javascript;